nosqlgeek/rl-redis-cli-pycluster/README.md

 2. Fetch the cluster topology by executing `CLUSTER SLOTS`
 3. Establish a connection to each endpoint in the cluster
 4. A command which is getting a key passed will be executed against the right endpoint from the very beginning
-5. Commands without key arguments will be executed in parallel agains every endpoint.
+5. Commands without key arguments will be executed in parallel against every endpoint.
 The result is grouped by endpoint.

 ## Limitations